 Breakfast Club begins each morning at 7:15.
 UPCS students are invited to eat breakfast at school.
 Breakfast will cost \$2.00.
-Students who qualify for free/reduced breakfast (reduced breakfast is \$0.30).
+Students who qualify for free/reduced lunch automatically qualify for free/reduced breakfast (reduced breakfast is \$0.30).
 Milk is also available by itself for \$0.50 cents.